 You have some columns and you want that finding and removing duplicates will happen based on some specific columns, not based on every column in the range.

 In the following image, you’re seeing some dummy data.
-And I want to remove duplicate rows based on column A, B, and C. Column D will not affect this filtering.
+And I want to remove duplicate rows based on columns A, B, and C. Column D will not affect this filtering.

 Follow these steps to remove these types of duplicates.